Description

 Development

-- Pushing or pulling film in development costs €2,50 per roll, no matter how many stops.
+- Pushing or pulling film in development costs €2,50 per roll, no matter how many stops, as I need to process these separately from other films.

-- If you send in 5 or 8 films (a full processor load) and you want them all developed for the same amount of time there is no extra cost: select “None”, and add a note to your order with the amount of stops.
+- If you send in 8 films (a full processor load) and you want them all developed in the same dev for the same amount of time there is no extra cost: select “None”, and add a note to your order with the amount of stops.

-- If you have any special requests (for example a bleach bypass or a 3+ stop push/pull), please send me a mail first via the contact form so we can work out the details.
-If you can fill my processor with your custom order (5 or 8 films at once) your changes will be free!
+- If you have special requests (for example a bleach bypass or a 3+ stop push/pull), please send me a mail first via the contact form so we can work out the details.

 Choose your developer: